 - Academic renewal is not intended for courses that are required and/or will be repeated.

-Students with questions regarding this policy should contact the Counseling office.
-Academic renewal petitions are initiated with a counselor.
+Students with questions regarding this policy or who want to initiate a petition should contact the Counseling office.

-All students who remain enrolled in a class after the last day to withdraw (see the Academic Calendar online) will be issued a letter grade for the course.
+All students who remain enrolled in a class after the last day to withdraw (see the academic calendar) will be issued a letter grade for the course.
 If a student has stopped attending but not dropped the class, the student may receive an F grade for the course on their permanent record.
-Exception to this policy involves completion of the Sacramento City College Student Petition, with appropriate signatures and documentation of extenuating circumstances.
+Exception to this policy involves completion of the Student Petition, with appropriate signatures and documentation of extenuating circumstances.